-The Sub-Cabinet anticipates securing further public input and involvement regarding the recommendations of its Advisory Groups and Work Groups before formally adopting and submitting its suite of reports and recommendations to the Governor.
+The Sub-Cabinet anticipates further analysis of the MAG's recommendations by state agencies and experts along with further opportunities for public input and involvement as the draft Alaska Climate Change Strategy is developed for the Governor's consideration.
 This will enable the Sub-Cabinet to benefit from an even broader range of opinions and contributions from around the state.